fastrgv/AdaVenture/README.md

 ## AdaVenture Game Description
 AdaVenture is a kid-friendly retro point & click game, a reincarnation in 3D of the original Atari game named "Adventure", with various artistic extrapolations.
 The mazes have interconnections that are impossible in 3 dimensions, but are painstakingly exact reproductions of those in the original game.
 In fact, the "./mapRoom" subdirectory contains the original maps to help guide you.

-Runs on Windows, OSX, and GNU/Linux.
+Runs on Windows, and GNU/Linux.
 Includes all source code & build scripts.

 -----------------------------------------------------------
 Featuring